mpf/19T2-406/docs/notes/background.md

 Some special vectors that are commonly used are the zero vector, ones vector, and the standard basis vectors.
 These are defined next:

 1. Zero vector: A vector $\vx$ is the zero vector if all of its entries are zero.
 The zero vector is denoted by $\vzero$.
-2. Ones vector: A vector $\vx$ is the oens vector if all of its entries are 1.
+2. Ones vector: A vector $\vx$ is the ones vector if all of its entries are one.
 The ones vector is denoted by $\ve$.
 3. $i$th standard basis vector: A vector $\vx \in \R^n$ is the $i$th standard basis vector if $x_j = \Big\{\begin{array}{cc}1 & i = j\\0 & \text{otherwise}\end{array}$.
 The $i$th standard basis vector is denoted by $\ve_i$.
 For example, in $\R^3$, the $2$nd standard basis vector is $\ve_2 = \begin{bmatrix}0\\1\\0\end{bmatrix}$.

 A vector $\vx \in \R^n$ is equal to another vector $\vy \in \R^n$ if $x_i = y_i$ for all $i \in \{1,2,\dots,n\}$.
 Similarly, if all of the entries of a vector $\vx$ is equal to a scalar $c \in \R$, then we write $\vx = c$.
 These notions can be extended to inequalites in the following way: